Metrization of powers of the Jensen-Shannon divergence: Introduction

-Theoretically, metric spaces are one of the most fundamental mathematical frameworks.
-Considering the metrization of divergences is also important in practical applications, particularly for designing efficient algorithms in computational geometry (\cite{Berg2000}).
-Indeed, the triangle inequality can be used to speed up proximity queries (\cite{Yianilos1993}) and $k$-means clustering (\cite{Elkan2003}).
-In general, symmetric divergences themselves are not metrics, so it is natural to consider fractional powers (moments) in order to obtain metrics associated with the symmetric divergences. \cite{Kafka1991,Osterreicher2003} give sufficient conditions for powers of Csisz{\'a}r's $f$-divergences to be metrics.
-It is well-known that the square root of the JSD is a metric (\cite{Endres2003,Vajda2009,Acharyya2013}).
-This metric as well as the TVD are canonical statistical metric distances.
+From a theoretical standpoint, metric spaces are one of the most foundational frameworks in mathematics.
+Metrizing divergences is also significant in practical applications, especially in the design of efficient algorithms in computational geometry (\cite{Berg2000}).
+For instance, the triangle inequality can accelerate proximity queries (\cite{Yianilos1993}) and $k$-means clustering (\cite{Elkan2003}).
+In general, symmetric divergences are not metrics, so it is natural to consider fractional powers (moments) of these divergences to obtain associated metric structures.
+Sufficient conditions for fractional powers of Csisz\'ar's $f$-divergences to form metrics are given in \cite{Kafka1991,Osterreicher2003}.
+It is well-known that the square root of the JSD satisfies the triangle inequality (\cite{Endres2003,Vajda2009,Acharyya2013}).
+This, along with the TVD, constitutes a canonical statistical metric distance.

-Recently, Os{\'an}, Bussandri, and Lamberti \cite{Osan2018} regarded the JSD as a special case of a Csisz\'ar divergence and gave a sufficient condition for the power of the JSD between multinomial distributions to be a metric. \cite[Conjecture 1]{Osan2018} states that the $p$-th power of the JSD between multinomial distributions is not a metric if $p > 1/2$.
-The square root of the JSD can be isometrically embedded into Hilbert spaces (\cite{Fuglede2004}).
-On a Hilbert space, $p$-th power of the distance is not a distance for every $p > 1$.
-This observation indirectly supports that the conjecture is true.
-However, the embedding is far from being surjective, so the fact is not used in the proof.
-To our knowledge, the problem is open.
-The aim of this paper is to show the conjecture.
-We take a bare-handed approach, completely different from \cite{Osan2018}.
-This is somewhat similar to the proof of \cite[Theorem 28]{nielsen2022f}, but we cannot consider the metric transformation in it.
-Furthermore, we give an alternative proof of \cite[Proposition 1]{Osan2018}, which is much simpler than the proof in \cite{Osan2018}.
+Os{\'a}n, Bussandri, and Lamberti \cite{Osan2018} considered the JSD as a special case of a Csisz\'ar divergence and provided a sufficient condition for the power of the JSD between multinomial distributions to define a metric.
+In \cite[Conjecture 1]{Osan2018}, they conjecture that the $p$-th power of the JSD between multinomial distributions is {\it not} a metric for $p > 1/2$.
+The square root of the JSD admits an isometric embedding into Hilbert spaces (\cite{Fuglede2004}).
+Since in general $p$-th powers of distances on Hilbert spaces are {\it not} distances when $p > 1$, this indirectly supports the conjecture.
+However, the embedding is far from being surjective, so this fact cannot be directly used in the proof.
+To the best of our knowledge, this problem remains open.

+One aim of this paper is to prove \cite[Conjecture 1]{Osan2018}.
+Our approach is elementary and self-contained, differing significantly from \cite{Osan2018}.
+While our method is somewhat similar to the proof of \cite[Theorem 28]{Nielsen2022f}, we do not utilize the metric transformation introduced there.
+Furthermore, we present an alternative proof of \cite[Proposition 1]{Osan2018}, which is considerably simpler than the original.